Craig44/CABM/README.md

 if you have windows 10 you may have to put a ```.\``` in front of the command, and for linux

 ```
-doBuild.sh check
+.\doBuild.sh check
 ```

-This will look for g++, git, gfortran (I don't think this is neccesary though will check)
+This will look for g++, git, and g++ version maybe some others.

-If the check worked okay, run the command to build the within repository libraries Python and Boost
+If the check worked okay, run the command to build the within repository libraries Python, cmake and Boost

 ```
 doBuild.bat thirdparty